Stuart Forster interviews filmmaker Julian McDonnell, the creator of travel films and documentaries.

 “It’s hard to make films about places off the beaten track which aren’t overrun with tourists but Pitcairn is really remote.
 Just 47 people live there now and its history is fascinating: mutiny, adventure, steamy tales of passion and seduction, violence and longing, palm trees, tall ships, sunshine and huge shirts……what’s not to like?”

-“Take Me To Pitcairn shows how hard it is to reach Pitcairn even 200 years on and depicts the genuine anguish and gamut of emotions which an unlikely bunch of travellers have to go through to follow their dreams.
+“Take Me To Pitcairn shows how hard it is to reach Pitcairn, even 200 years on.
+It depicts the genuine anguish and gamut of emotions which an unlikely bunch of travellers have to go through to follow their dreams.
 What is more, it has a strong message of hope and shows how friendships can be made in the oddest of circumstances and how you can do anything you put your mind to.
 It was a huge undertaking for one person who wasn’t even a film maker at that stage.
 I’m extremely proud of it,” says Julian about his work.

 Equipment for making travel films